Timinator2000/Algorithm_X/06 - your turn/09 - futoshiki solver.md

 ?[How do we tell Algorithm X certain things are not allowed?]
 -[] Send an email.
--[] Post a message in the Codingame Forum.
+-[] Post a message in the CodinGame Forum.
 -[x] Create requirements to handle mutual exclusivity.
 -[] Call a special AlgorithmXSolver method.
--[] Ask @5DN1L to reach out to Codingame directly.
+-[] Ask @5DN1L to reach out to CodinGame directly.

 It looks like you will need some requirements to handle the mutual exclusivity created by each inequality.